HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 be overprepared for every possible scenario

-With remote work, I put a very strong emphasis on employee security – full cybersecurity training, we supplied security software, company devices have full facial recognition, etc. The website is fully locked down as well, from our domain to anti-spyware software, security patches, everything.
+The website is also fully locked down, from our domain to anti-spyware software, security patches, and everything else.
 We have security professionals checking everything regularly for suspicious activity.
-I’d say our strategy is “be over-prepared for every possible scenario”.
+Our strategy is to “be over-prepared for every possible scenario”.

 1. Dan Merino – CEO of Green Dot Security